 We've seen that diagonal lines of purl bumps show up nicely.
 So will horizontal lines of purl stitches.
 But vertical?
 Nope.
 Sorry.
 No can do.
-You can't block it to double-height version make the purl bumps more prominent either, so don't waste your time trying to.
+You can't block it to make the purl bumps more prominent either, so don't waste your time trying to.